sebaheg/sebaheg.github.io/posts/product-taste.md

 Some take the simplistic view that product taste is just equal to design.
 But really, it's more of a superset.
 Others compare it with being opinionated, but that feels more like a necessary rather than sufficient condition.
 You can be highly opinionated and at the same time fail to resonate with a wider audience.
 In that sense, taste is something more intersubjective than subjective.

 Words similar to "taste" have already been floating around in the product community, like *product intuition* or *product sense*.
 All these words hints at the idea that taste is something that cannot be taught - it has to be developed through experiences.
 But experiences alone won't cut it, there has to also be a sensitivity attuned to those experiences.
-In fact, [some thinkers argue](https://www.goodreads.com/quotes/9593004-a-new-formula-for-acquiring-ethical-knowledge-appeared-knowledge), the way to think about knowledge is:
+In fact, [some thinkers argue](https://www.goodreads.com/quotes/9593004-a-new-formula-for-acquiring-ethical-knowledge-appeared-knowledge), the way to think about knowledge is: `testing here`

 > knowledge = experience x sensitivity